 #5: Future full-frame Z action cameras will still be too expensive

-Chances are, Nikon’s Z9 AF will trickle down into other full-frame cameras.
+Chances are, the AF from the Z8 and Z9 will trickle down into other full-frame cameras.
 Maybe the Z6III and Z7III will be closer to the R6 and R5 respectively, which are Canon cameras that destroy the current Z6II an Z7II.
 However for wildlife, the Z6’s resolution is just too low.
 However, even if the Z7III has enough AF power, it will be too expensive.
 The current Z7II is $3000USD, whereas as a Z90 would likely be $2000, which is still much more friendly for budget-conscious shooters.

-Nikon needs a Z90.
-Not only would it be an amazing success for Nikon, but it would allow a lot of shooters to get into wildlife who would never want to spend over five grand on a Z9.
+Nikon needs a mirrorless D500 replacement.
+Not only would it be an amazing success for Nikon, but it would allow a lot of shooters to get into wildlife who would never want to spend over four grand on a full-frame camera.
 Of course, wildlife enthusiasts do have other options, but that means either sticking with the F-mount D500 (which I am doing), or move to another brand.
-If Nikon made a Z90, moving to another brand would not be necessary for anyone who wants an crop sensor AF beast.
+If Nikon made a mirrorless D500, moving to another brand would not be necessary for anyone who wants an crop sensor AF beast.